nibalizer/alphabot/README.txt

 		  commands.
 With a specific command argument, it'll display a specific reply corresponded to the command's usage and description.

-		- @list : This returns the current list of planned trips.
-The list is sorted so that trips containing dates are sorted by date and those missing dates are added to the bottom of the list.
-The reply will show the next dated trip in the channel, then private message the entire list to the user that gave the command.
+		- @next : This returns the next dated trip to the channel.
+Simple, and it makes more sense than the previous implementation of @list, which did the same thing and sent the rest in a private message.

+		- @list : When given, a private message will be sent to the user with all of the currently planned trips.
+The trips will be sorted based on date, with the undated trips appended.

 		- @past : Similar to @list, the past log is returned to the user in a private message.
 The first entry in the returned list is sent to the